Matt Bevin: Governor of Kentucky

 In a series of December 2015 executive orders, Bevin removed the names of county clerks from state marriage licenses, as well as reversed orders by Beshear that restored voting rights for non-violent felons who had completed their sentences and raised the minimum wage for some state workers to $10.10 per hour.

 In December 2015, Bevin announced that the state would not renew an advertising contract for kynect.
 In January 2016, he notified federal authorities that he plans to dismantle kynect by the end of 2016 and charged Mark Birdwhistell, formerly Secretary of Health under Governor Fletcher, with designing a system to replace kynect.
 Although the Beshear administration suggested the shutdown would cost the state $23 million, Bevin, citing a Deloitte study, promised it would be in the "small single digits [of millions]".

 Bevin declared both 2016 and 2017 the Year of the Bible in Kentucky.

 In July 2018, after a federal judge rejected his plan to overhaul the program, Bevin cut Medicaid dental and vision coverage for up to 460,000 Kentuckians.
 The cuts were only supposed to affect able-bodied adults, but shortly after the cuts were implemented, the state Medicaid computer system showed that some children, disabled adults and pregnant women had lost coverage.
 Dentists said that they had to turn children away, including some with significant dental decay.

-Attorney General Andy Beshear sued governor Bevin several times over what he argued was the governor's abuse of executive powers, during Beshear's tenure as attorney general and while he was campaigning against Bevin for governor.
+Attorney General Andy Beshear sued Bevin several times over what he argued was the governor's abuse of executive powers, during Beshear's tenure as attorney general and while he was campaigning against Bevin for governor.
 While he prevailed in a number of cases, Beshear also lost in a number of cases.
-Bevin said Beshear: "never sues on behalf of the people of Kentucky.
+Bevin said Beshear "never sues on behalf of the people of Kentucky.
 He does it on behalf of his own political career ..."